All Episodes

 Israel actually doesn't have the capability of even attacking Iran without that support from the United States.

-So absent US support, all kinds of aspirations for greater Israel or Israeli hegemony completely falls apart, which means that we have leverage.
+So absent U.S. support, all kinds of aspirations for greater Israel or Israeli hegemony completely falls apart, which means that we have leverage.

-If we don't want them to be expansionists, we can simply say no, stop the flow of money, stop the flow of arms, stop the flow of defensive support, which actually fuels their desire to go on reckless offensive approaches because they know that the United States is going to come in and protect them.
+Stop the flow of money, stop the flow of arms, stop the flow of defensive support, which actually fuels their desire to go on reckless offensive approaches because they know that the United States is going to come in and protect them.

 steve bannon

-They're saying, hey, we're tapped out or close to being tapped out, and we should not have an expansionist agenda.
+They're saying, hey, we're tapped out or close to being tapped out and we should not have an expansionist agenda.

 I want to ask you guys both this question about our NDA.